 Even though there is no absolute cure for PCOS, all the symptoms can be treated and the condition controlled.

-If overweight, weight loss by means of dietary management and exercise can help.
+If overweight, weight loss by means of dietary management and regular exercise can help.
 Reducing weight helps not only by causing ovulation and periods to become regular, but also by making a positive contribution towards insulin levels and the body’s efficiency of using insulin, and thus helps in bringing down the androgen levels.
-Even in normal-weight individuals, a healthy lifestyle comprising of a balanced, nutritious diet, optimum physical activity and exercise, and a regular sleep-wake cycle, can contribute towards normalizing the body milieu.
+Even in normal-weight individuals, a healthy lifestyle comprising of a balanced-nutritious diet, optimum physical activity and exercise, stress management, and a regular sleep-wake cycle, can contribute towards normalizing the body milieu.

-Medical treatment is tailored according to the symptoms and basically depends on whether or not pregnancy is desired.
-All medication should always be taken under the guidance, prescription, monitoring of a qualified medical professional, preferably a Gynecologist.
+It is tailored according to the symptoms and basically depends on whether or not pregnancy is desired.
+All medication should always be taken under the guidance, prescription, and monitoring of a qualified medical professional, preferably a Gynecologist.

 If pregnancy is desired, medicines to induce ovulation (release of the egg) can be given.

-If pregnancy is not desired, and irregular periods are a concern, birth-control pills may be tried.
-They help in regularizing periods, reducing the androgen levels, and may also help in reducing acne.
+If pregnancy is not desired, and irregular periods are a concern, birth-control pills (contraceptives) may be tried.
+They help in regularizing periods, reducing androgen levels, and may also help in reducing acne.

-Medications for diabetes may be prescribed if indicated by the blood tests, to reduce insulin resistance.
+Medications for diabetes that is medicines or supplements to reduce insulin resistance are prescribed in both women who desire or do not desire pregnancy.
 These can help reduce the circulating androgens, which may translate into regular ovulation.

 Cosmetic treatments can be individualized according to the severity of symptoms.
 For excessive hair growth, several medicines are available that can arrest the process.
-For the hair that have already turned coarse, treatments are available to remove hair temporarily or permanently.
-Acne can similarly be managed by a combination of local and systemic medications.
+For hair that has already turned coarse, treatments are available to remove hair temporarily or permanently.
+Medications for acne can similarly be managed by a combination of local and systemic medications.

-A psychological evaluation and appropriate counselling/medications may be recommended in select cases with evidence of clinical depression, anxiety or other issues of mental health.
+A psychological evaluation and appropriate counseling/medications may be recommended in select cases with evidence of clinical depression, anxiety, or other issues of mental health.

-Polycystic Ovary Syndrome need not be a dreaded diagnosis.
-The awareness of the hormonal imbalance in the body can and should be used to seek appropriate treatment where required, and to bring about the lifestyle modifications that can go a long way in keeping the complications at bay, and in many cases, even rectify the hormonal balance and normalize the entire physiology.
+Polycystic ovary syndrome need not be a dreaded diagnosis.
+The awareness of the hormonal imbalance in the body can and should be used to seek appropriate treatment where required and to bring about the lifestyle modifications that can go a long way in keeping the complications at bay, and in many cases, even rectify the hormonal imbalance and normalize the entire physiology.

 Dr Jasmeet K Monga, MD (Obs & Gynae), DNB, FRCOG (UK) is Consultant Obstetrician & Gynaecologist at Clinic One, Gurugram, India.
 She specializes in providing personalized, ethical, up-to-date and evidence-based advice and care for women at various stages of their lives, right from adolescent health, contraception advice, pre-marriage and pre-conception counselling to fertility issues, pregnancy care, menstrual problems and menopausal health. www.clinicone.in